The Real Truth About Pilot Season

 SO IF THE ODDS ARE SO DISMAL, WHY…

 Why are all those people flocking to LA from out of state?

 Because someone back home told them it was a good idea to come to California.
 It’s kinda like the gold rush: everyone wants to take a chance at stardom.
 It’s the great American lottery.
 And every scammer wants to make a buck while they can.

 An entire cottage industry has now been built around kids and pilot season.
-Short term apartment complexes such as Oakwood advertise "child actor programs".
-Acting teachers offer "boot camps" and "pilot season intensives".
-Competitions such as iPop, iPass, IMTA and "The Event" time their events so that kids might be "found" by an agent, and then encouraged to come to Los Angeles immediately for pilot season.
+Short term apartment complexes such as Toluca Hills (fka Oakwood) advertise “child actor programs”.
+Acting teachers offer “boot camps” and “pilot season intensives”.
+Competitions such as iPop, Premiere, IMTA and Industry Showcase time their events so that kids might be “found” by an agent, and then encouraged to come to Los Angeles immediately for pilot season.
 Out of town agents arrange kick-backs with Los Angeles agents if they will represent their client for just a few months.
 It seems every cockroach comes out of the woodwork during pilot season.
 For a look at that, see this article by Bonnie Gillespie: Scam Season

 Lots of people have hidden agendas when they encourage kids to come to pilot season.
 That said, it IS true that there are usually more auditions available during pilot season.
 So that is a good reason to come to LA in that time period.
 It’s just that you have to consider that there are also many more kids competing for that audition, so your odds aren’t so great.

 Why would my agent take us on for pilot season if they already have so many kids?